volodymyrprokopyuk/blog/posts/0001-state-manipulation-vs-value-calculation-in-programming.md

 value calculations.
 The program starts with the initial value and **applies expressions** in sequence to the initial and intermediate values in order to get the final result.
 The output of the previous expression is the input for the next expression and so on until the final result.
-So the whole program is the sequence of **value transformations**.
+So the whole program is a sequence of **value transformations**.
 At the end of the program execution the desired final value is calculated.